Mourise01/Sorting-Algorithm/README.md

 i)	#Selection Sort
 ```
 Program to sort the elements in the list using the Selection Sort algorithm.
-Developed by: gokul.M
+Developed by: mourise jane
-RegisterNumber: 22009089
+RegisterNumber: 22009459
 '''
 def selection_sort(nums):
     for i in range(len(nums)):